 First, let’s assume good intent, meaning let’s not assume our male customer is a raging misogynist who hates all women.
-Instead, let’s consider the context from a trauma informed leadership perspective: he’s in pain.
+Instead, let’s consider the context from a trauma-informed leadership perspective: he’s in pain.
 Based on his understanding, he has a product that’s not working correctly.
 He’s paid money but his expectations are not met so he’s irritated and upset.

 He calls up the store to get his problem solved.
 Stacy (not her real name), the expert on his problem, takes the call and is ready to help.
 She hears his problem and then assures him that the product is working correctly.
 She explains to him what is happening, to educate him and ease his concerns.

 But our customer is not soothed.
 He is hearing that he’s wrong.
-And if he has a prejudice script about men and women looping in his head, then instead of feeling relief, he’s likely feeling shame and embarrassment.
-The gender stereotype script of a what a “real man” should know is being challenged by this woman who clearly knows more than him.
+And if he has a prejudiced script about men and women looping in his head, then instead of feeling relief, he’s likely feeling shame and embarrassment.
+The gender stereotype script of what a “real man” should know is being challenged by this woman who clearly knows more than him.
 He’s not grateful for her help.
 He’s triggered by it, adding to the frustration he had that prompted him to call.

 In the end, it’s not that he thinks she’s incompetent.
 He’s upset because he thinks he is.
 And so, he projects this onto her through his defensiveness towards her.